John Christopher Willis: The Course of Evolution

 Willis published a controversial book on evolution The Course of Evolution by Differentiation Or Divergent Mutation Rather Than by Selection (1940) which was a sequel to his Age and Area.
 Willis questioned the adequacy of natural selection of chance variations as a major factor in evolution.
 He supported mutations as the main mechanism of evolution, and chromosome alterations to be largely responsible for mutations.
 He opposed Darwinian gradualism and favoured saltational evolution.
 The American ichthyologist Carl Leavitt Hubbs reviewed the book claiming Willis was advocating a form of orthogenesis:

 The American geneticist Sewall Wright similarly noted that Willis believed evolution was not the result of chance but an orthogenetic drive, and that he was a proponent of saltationism.

+Personal life

+In 1897, Willis married Minnie Balldwin, daughter of T. Baldwin, and they had three daughters.
+His second daughter was the geographer Margaret Swainson Anderson who taught at Cambridge.
+His wife died in 1931.